griffithlab/pVACtools/docs/pvacseq/errors.rst

 None of the variants in the VCF file are supported by pVACseq.

+**Illegal instruction (core dumped)**

+This issue may occur when you are trying to run the tensorflow-based prediction algorithms MHCnuggets and/or MHCflurry.
+This indicates that your computer's hardware does not support the version of tensorflow that is installed.
+Downgrading tensorflow manually to version 1.5.0 (``pip install tensorflow==1.5.0``) should solve this problem.

 ..
 A proximal variants TSV output path and peptide length need to be specified if a proximal variants input VCF is provided.")
    'Failed to extract format string from info description for tag (CSQ)')